 Some people work under this arrangement, known as “pluriactivity”.
-They must register with General Social Security Scheme and RETA if the work is ongoing and at the same time.
+They must register with the General Social Security Scheme and RETA if the work is ongoing and happening concurrently.

 A freelancer has more legal obligations than an employee in Spain.
 A self-employed person must register with social security to pay their contributions and register with the tax authorities to pay taxes.

 On an emotional level, being a freelancer is incomparable as you conduct your own project, which is very satisfying.
 Conversely, an employee brings greater peace of mind on a day-to-day basis, but regular supervision isn’t for everyone.